 Once the Spotify songs are added to the main interface of AudKit SpotifyLab Music Converter, you’ll need to change the output formats for them.
 Head to the menu and select Preferences > Convert tabs.
 You can adjust the audio format, bit rate, sample rate and more for Spotify tracks.
 Then, set the changes as default by clicking the “OK” button.

-Step 3 Download and convert the Spotify playlist
+Step 3 Download Spotify playlist as local files

-After selecting the audio output format, you must click on the “Convert” icon to download the Spotify songs to your preferred audio format.
+After selecting the audio output format, you must click on the “Convert” icon to download the Spotify songs to local files encoded in your preferred audio format.
 The downloading process takes place at a 5X speed.
 You then can find the downloaded files on your local drive and listen to Spotify offline without premium.

 Part 4.
 Final Words